- 9 minutes to read

 Please review the following articles about SQL Server for use with Nodinite:

-• At least assign dedicated disk volumes for the Log Databases to make sure extended logging does not fault any other system/service
+• Assign dedicated disk volumes for the Log Database to ensure extended logging does not impact other systems/services.
+Use the LogLocations system parameter to assign volumes.

 • Keep the Logging Service close to the SQL Servers hosting the Log Databases for Nodinite

-Do repeat optimizations below on ALL SQL Server instances (Configuration Database, Log Databases, BizTalk Databases)
+Repeat the optimizations below on ALL SQL Server instances (Configuration Database, Log Databases, BizTalk Databases)

-• Use -T1118 Trace flag on SQL Instances (<2016) - Optimizes TEMPDB
+• Use the -T1118 trace flag on SQL Instances (<2016) to optimize TEMPDB.

 Microsoft Distributed Transaction Coordinator (DTC)

-What Windows rights does the Configuration Database require?
+What Windows Rights Does the Configuration Database Require?

 This topic is detailed in the Trusted for delegation user guide.